jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Guide.md

 <img src="./images/tap_publish_button.png" width=360 />

 Write Your Ant Media Server's full WebSocket URL and tap `Save` button.
 Its format is like this `ws://192.168.7.25:5080/WebRTCAppEE/websocket`.
-If you already install SSL to Ant Media Server, you can also use `wss://your_domain_address:5443/WebRTCAppEE/websocket` for your URL.
+If you install SSL to Ant Media Server, you can also use `wss://your_domain_address:5443/WebRTCAppEE/websocket`.

 <img src="./images/set_server_ip.png" width=360 />

 Set the stream id to anything else then 'stream1' and Tap 'Connect' button on the main screen.
 Then it will ask you to access the Camera and Mic.
 After you allow the Camera and Mic access, stream will be published on Ant Media Server.